dragotin/radics3/README.md

 ## Build

-Change into the radics3 directory (where also `setup.py` is) and call:
+Change into the radics3 directory (where also `pyproject.toml` is) and call:

 ```bash
 python3 -m pip install .